WebOrigami/docs/src/content/concepts/hello.md

 }
 ```

-and this will produce the _same page as before_.
+and this will produce the same result as before:

 <figure>
 {{
-  @svg {
+  svg.js {
     index.html: "Hello, world!"
   }
 }}
 </figure>

 Here, when Origami looks for `name`, it doesn't find a `name` key inside the Origami file.
 Origami moves up into the surrounding folder and looks for `name` there.
 It finds the little `name` text file, so uses that file's contents as the name.

 By default, Origami will continue walking up the folder hierarchy, looking for `name`, until it reaches the directory where the Origami server was started.
 So all the folders and files in your project are available in the scope of your Origami formulas.
+In contrast, most programming languages require you to "import" or otherwise explicitly reference files in the file system.

-_Key points: Origami expressions can directly reference files in your project, making it easy for you to incorporate files into your site.
-Most programming languages require you to "import" or otherwise explicitly reference files in the file system._
+_Key points: Origami expressions can directly reference files in your project, making it easy for you to incorporate files into your site._

 ## Data can be a tree too